On this page:

 Additional COVID-19 control strategies for critical infrastructure workers continue to be important and should be employed in a way that tailors to the individual processing plant while adequately protecting workers.
 Worker infection prevention recommendations are based on an approach known as the hierarchy of controls.
 This approach groups actions by their effectiveness in reducing or removing hazards.
 In most cases, the preferred approach is to eliminate a hazard or processes; install engineering controls; and implement appropriate cleaning, sanitation, and disinfection practices to reduce exposure or shield workers.
 Administrative controls are also an important part of an approach to prevention in these workplaces.

 - Configure communal work environments so that workers are spaced at least six feet apart, if possible.
-Current information about the asymptomatic spread of SARS-CoV-2 supports the need for social distancing and other protective measures within a meat and poultry processing work environment.
+Current information about the asymptomatic spread of SARS-CoV-2 supports the need for physical distancing and other protective measures within a meat and poultry processing work environment.
 Changes in production practices may be necessary in order to maintain appropriate distances among workers.

 - Modify the alignment of workstations, including along processing lines, if feasible, so that workers are at least six feet apart in all directions (e.g., side-to-side and when facing one another).
 Ideally, modify the alignment of workstations so that workers do not face one another.
-Consider using markings and signs to remind workers to maintain their location at their station away from each other and practice social distancing on breaks.
+Consider using markings and signs to remind workers to maintain their location at their station away from each other and practice physical distancing on breaks.

 - Use physical barriers, such as strip curtains, plexiglass or similar materials, or other impermeable dividers or partitions, to separate meat and poultry processing workers from each other, where feasible.